by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 TM-N(TM=Ti,V,Cr,Fe): he convergence conditions were tightened to calculate the elastic modulus of FeN and TiV..
 TiVN
 TiCrN
 Note: Perhaps there is a setting that is closer to the literature value.
+It doesn't go well with Cr.
 #-------------------------------------------------------------